 Okay, How Much Space Do Your Goats REALLY Need?

 If you are willing to put in the time and energy of exercising your goats, bringing them fresh foods, buying their hay, scheduling dates with the boys, and being on top of selling the babies you are going to need much less space than someone who’s goal is a self sufficient, pastured herd that includes a buck and and breeding program.

 Here are some questions to ask yourself as you figure out whether or not you have enough space for goats:

 - What are your goals?

-- What kind of time commitment can you make?
+- How much of a time commitment can you make?

 - What type of property and neighbors do you have?